Emmanuel-Roy/Emoo-Boy/README.md

 I have a lot of nostalgia for the system, and I figured creating an accurate simulation of the hardware would be an incredibly challenging yet fulfilling technical achievement.

 My Ultimate Goal with this project is for the emulator to run the following games from my childhood with near-perfect accuracy.
 * Pokemon Gold and Silver
+* Link's Awakening
-* Kirby's Dream Land 2
+* Kirby's Dream Land 2 ✅

 ## Goals:
   * Boot commercial games like Tetris and Pokemon Gold. ✅